neo4jrb/activegraph/docs/ActiveNode.rst

     post.comments.to_a          # Array of comments
     comment.post                # Post object
     comment.post.comments       # Original comment and all of it's siblings.
-Makes just one query post.comments.authors.posts # All posts of people who have commented on the post.
+Makes just one query post.comments.author.posts # All posts of people who have commented on the post.
 Still makes just one query

 You can create associations